Misty Knight

 Mercedes "Misty" Knight is a character appearing in American comic books published by Marvel Comics.
 Created by Jenny Blake Isabella and Arvell Jones, the character was first mentioned in Marvel Premiere #20 (January 1975) and first appeared in Marvel Premiere #21 (March 1975).
 Knight is the first Black female superhero in a publication by Marvel Comics; DC introduced a character named Nubia a year earlier.

 Misty Knight is a former NYPD police officer whose arm was amputated following a bomb attack.
 After receiving a bionic prosthetic from Tony Stark, she started a private-investigation agency with a close friend, Colleen Wing.
 The two later formed the crime-fighting duo Daughters of the Dragon.
 As private investigators, Misty Knight and Colleen Wing frequently worked with the Heroes for Hire duo Luke Cage and Iron Fist.
 Misty Knight is often seen in a romantic relationship with the latter.
 They had the first interracial kiss between super heroes in mainstream comics in 1977.
 Misty Knight is also the co-leader of the Valkyrior with Valkyrie.

 Simone Missick portrayed the character in the Netflix television series Luke Cage (2016–2018), The Defenders (2017), and the second season of Iron Fist (2018), set in the Marvel Cinematic Universe (MCU).

 Publication history

 1970s, '80s, and '90s

 Misty Knight was first mentioned in Marvel Premiere #20 (January 1975).
 She debuted in Marvel Premiere #21 (March 1975), created by writer Jenny Blake Isabella and artist Arvell Jones.
 A later retcon in Marvel Team-Up #64 by Chris Claremont and John Byrne revealed she had previously appeared as an unnamed character in Marvel Team-Up #1 (March 1972), written by Roy Thomas and penciled by Ross Andru.
 She appeared in the 1977 Deadly Hands of Kung-Fu series and the 1981 Bizarre Adventures series by writer Chris Claremont and artist Marshall Rogers.
 She appeared in the 1991 Deathlok series.
+Troy Smith argues that Misty Knight reflects the popularity of female heroes in Blaxploitation films and TV of the 1970s, such as Pam Grier in Foxy Brown (1974), Jean Bell in TNT Jackson (1974), and Teresa Graves in Get Christie Love!
+(1974-1975).